lino-framework/book/docs/dev/demo_fixtures.rst

 - :mod:`lino_xl.lib.households` adds some household member roles.

-- :mod:`lino_xl.lib.cal` installs standard values for :mod:`lino_xl.lib.cal`, including a
-  demo set of holidays.
+- :mod:`lino_xl.lib.cal` installs standard calendar entry types, including a set of holidays.
 (TODO: make them more configurable.)
   The default value of :attr:`lino.modlib.system.SiteConfig.hide_events_before` is set to January 1st (of the current year when demo_date is after April and of